0

 The Rudbeckia genus come in a wealth of varieties, and most of the 25 species are real workhorses that rarely have issues.
 It also has the hairy, prickly leaves typical of its genus—which, while not one of its greatest qualities, can help deter pests.

-Care for Black-Eyed Susans
+Care for Black-eyed Susan

 Light Requirements